Ebony Bones

-Ebony Bones (née Thomas; born 9 October 1982) is an English singer-songwriter model, actress, and producer.
+Ebony Bones (née Thomas; born 9 October 1982) is an English singer.
 Her musical style is eclectic and often blends elements of afrobeat, art rock, post-punk, classical, new-wave and electronic.
 Her debut album Bone of My Bones was released to positive reviews in 2009.
 Recorded in India, her second album, Behold, a Pale Horse was released in September 2013, to critical acclaim.

 Her third album Nephilim went out in 2018.